Taylor County·Abilene·198 NOAA events (10 yr)·Last hail: Nov 24, 2025·Updated Apr 2026

 Wind/hail deductible notice

-Most Taylor County homeowners policies include a separate wind and hail deductible structured as a percentage of the home's insured value, typically 1 to 2 percent.
-On a home insured for $450,000 at a 2 percent deductible, the out-of-pocket cost before insurance coverage begins is $9,000.
-Texas homeowners should verify their specific deductible structure with their insurance provider, as some policies offer flat dollar deductibles as an alternative.
+Most Taylor County homeowners policies include a separate wind and hail deductible structured as a percentage of dwelling coverage, typically 1 to 2 percent.
+On a home insured for $178,900 with a 2 percent deductible, the out-of-pocket cost before insurance reimburses hail damage is $3,578.
+Texas permits insurers to offer either percentage-based or flat dollar deductibles, though percentage-based structures are increasingly standard statewide.